j8la/inventory-scripts/vSphere/ClassicMethod/README.md

 # vSphere Inventory (Classic method)

 This dynamic inventory script for Ansible Tower uses pyVmomi to get the hypervisors and the virtual machines.
-It has been tested with vSphere 5.5, Ansible Tower 3.1.3, Python 2.7.6/2.7.9/3.x.
+It has been tested with vSphere 5.5 to 6.5, Ansible Tower 3.1.3 to 3.2.2, Python 2.7.6/2.7.9/3.x.

 ### Prerequisites
 You have to install the following with pip on the Ansible Tower host :